 Today the class is thriving with 140 boats of all ages competing on equal terms, with many having been epoxied.

 The XOD celebrated their 100th Anniversary in 2011 which saw 146 boats on the start line at Cowes Week.
-The Class has raced at Cowes Classics Week since 2008, competing for the Haines Trophy presented by Cowes Week sponsor Haines Boatyard.
-The 2014 winner was Kim Slater in X58 Madeleine (see photo).
+The Class has raced every year at Cowes Classics Week since 2008, competing for the Haines Trophy presented by Cowes Week sponsor Haines Boatyard.

-With over 60 boats expected on the start line in 2016, the race committee will again be providing a dedicated XOD race circuit, with committee boats on both ends of the line.
+With over 60 boats expected on the start line, the race committee will again be providing a dedicated XOD race circuit, with committee boats on both ends of the line.